pagopa/mui-italia/README.md

 [Material-UI](https://mui.com/core/) theme inspired by [Bootstrap Italia](https://italia.github.io/bootstrap-italia/).

+> [!important]
+> The components of this package are intended to be used in the context of an application.
+If you want to build a landing page you should directly use the external [pagopa-editorial-components](https://github.com/pagopa/pagopa-editorial-components) package, actually based on this one.

 ## Installation
 To add this package to your `package.json` run in your terminal:
 ```console